Rio Carnival 2026: Dates, Tickets, Parade Info & More!

 For those seeking comfort and reliability, TravelThru's private transfer service offers a premium transportation option during Carnival.
 Our professional drivers navigate the festival's complex traffic patterns with expertise, providing door-to-door service between accommodations, the Sambadrome, and other carnival venues.

-Ride-hailing services and taxis are also available but come with notable challenges during the carnival period.
+Ride-hailing services and taxis are also available, but come with notable challenges during the carnival period.
 You should anticipate significant surge pricing and extended wait times, particularly near popular events.
 Despite these limitations, ride-sharing services can still prove useful for reaching destinations not well-served by public transit.

 Safety Tips for Rio Carnival